LYxiaotai/MDIC3/README.md

 2) 'cellular_communication.txt' is the result of communication among single cells.
 This is a file that only contains the numeric matrix of the results of communication results among single cells.
 If the value in row i and column j is greater than 0, it means that the communication signal is sent from the i-th cell and received by the j-th cell.
 If the value in row i and column j is less than 0, it means that the communication signal is sent from the j-th cell and received by the i-th cell.
 The absolute value of the value in row i and column j indicates the communication strength between cell i and cell j.

-Note that if users choose to calculate the GRN by using GNIPLR, the user can choose whether or not to save the GRN calculation results.
-If '-grnsave==TRUE', an additional txt file will be generated for saving the GRN adjacency matrix.
-Note that when the user selects '-grnsave==true', the GRN results file to be saved will be very large, a GRN file containing 20,000 genes may require 10G of storage space.
-We recommend that users select a storage location with sufficient storage space.

 #### There is a simple example below:

-The file '[gene_exp.txt](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data)' is a test single-cell gene expression data that contains 39 genes, 20 cells.
+The file '[exp.txt](https://github.com/LYxiaotai/MDIC3/tree/main/protocol_Data)' is a test single-cell gene expression data that contains 39 genes, 20 cells.

-The file '[cell_label.txt](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data)' is a test scRNAseq metadata that contains 3 cell types corresponding to the 20 cells.
+The file '[metadata.txt](https://github.com/LYxiaotai/MDIC3/tree/main/protocol_Data)' is a test scRNAseq metadata that contains 3 cell types corresponding to the 20 cells.

 Users can choose two calculation choices to calculate the cell-cell communications results for the 20 cells and the cell type communication results for the 3 cell types.
 The usages are as follows: